 Lure color is debatable.
 The best way of choosing the color is to have it contrast the surroundings.
 It should make a solid or bold silhouette with the bottom of the water or sky.
 Fish will see the silhouette and close in to strike.
 There are times a certain color is better.
 Learn what colors are best in each type of water and environmental condition.

 The lures for fishing come in many types.
 Some work for all fish and others are species-specific.
-Beginners will find spinners easiest to use and learn.
+Beginners will find spinners the easiest to use and learn.
 Lures work in various situations.
 Learn what each lure is best in a situation and how to use them.
 Every angler will do best with a fast (reaction lure) and slow (finesse lure) moving lure.

 Bass fishing uses four primary lure types.
 Soft plastics, spinners, crankbaits, and topwater are all good bass lures.
 A few are seasonal and some are for all year.
 The best lures for bass will cover these four types.